This week, WebsitePlanet

-‘s Marko Velimirovic had the opportunity to speak with Ian Bateman, Founder and CEO at Incoggo.
-We learned more about the company, how it evolved, and what is in the pipeline for the near future.
+had the opportunity to interview Andrii Romasiun, Founder of Swetrix Analytics.
+We talked about the company, how it evolved, and what is in the pipeline for the future.

 Please describe the story behind the company: What sparked the idea, and how has it evolved so far?